s3664099/island_of_secrets/readme.md

 - [Read the book on the Internet Archive](https://archive.org/details/island-of-secrets_202303)
 - [View the original BASIC version on GitHub](https://github.com/s3664099/basic_scripts/tree/master/Island%20of%20Secrets)

+- Redo the classes using the same style as Command Process

 ## Notes on the Basic Code

 ### Reading the Data